 - You’re looking to promote a new side project: sure.
 But where do you want it appearing?
 On traditional media?
 Shared by influential bloggers?
 Viral on Twitter or Instagram?

 - You have a product or service to sell: an ebook, prints of your work, your quirky line of resin toys.
 Fine.
 But ask yourself: what will success look like?
 How many will you need to sell per month to make it all worthwhile?

 Keep drilling down with questions like these, and you’ll soon get your head around what your website is actually for.
 Fail to do so, though, and all you’ll end up with is a portfolio without purpose, that friends visit and leave lovely comments about, but which otherwise might as well not exist.

 So you’ve settled on your website goals.
 What’s next?

-As you’ve completed step one, this should be fairly straightforward.
-To take some examples...
+As you’ve completed step one, this should be reasonably straightforward.
+To take some examples:

 Want more freelance illustration for print?
 Your audience is newspaper and magazine art editors.
-Written an ebook about getting started in graphic design?
+Have you written an ebook about getting started in graphic design?
 Your audience is students.
-Promoting your quirky line of kooky resin toys?
-Your audience is probably something like: young-ish creatives who have a desk job (the natural place to put them), a disposable income (the money to buy them) and no big financial commitments (given you’re selling luxuries, not necessities).
+Are you promoting your quirky line of kooky resin toys?
+Your audience is probably something like young-ish creatives who have a desk job (the natural place to put them), a disposable income (the money to buy them) and no significant financial commitments (given you’re selling luxuries, not necessities).